lxsang/ROS-packages/inria_demo/README.md

  ```
  The default username and password is: **ubuntu**

 Once booting up, one should setup the network connection for the Raspberry PI.
-First, the PI need to automatically connect to a wifi network by modifying the ```/etc/wpa_supplicant/wpa_supplicant.conf``` file to something like this:
+First, the PI need to automatically connect to a wifi network, modify the ```/etc/wpa_supplicant/wpa_supplicant.conf``` file to something like this:
 ```sh
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1